ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

             Find intersection of list1[] and list2[] by hashset.
 - Big O time is O(n), space is O(n)

+26. LeftJoin:
+- Approach: get the left hashmap's key and store key, value and right hashmap's value in a 2D array.
+- Big O time is O(n), space is O(n).

 ## API
 <!-- Description of each method publicly available to your Linked List -->